dartmouth-cs52-16x/16X-git-map/docs/design_details.md

 ### Add the Project Repro in Atom

-In Atom, go to: File -> Add Project Folder
+In Atom, go to: File -> Add Project Folder and select the 17w-mappy repro.

-Select the 17w-mappy repro
+# Final Step: Set up your domain & publish your page!

-# Next Step: Set up your domain & publish your page!
+Follow these steps to set up your domain, create a simple html page with your design, and add your homepage to the DALI Map!